 Does Zepbound cause constipation?

 Key takeaways

-• Zepbound is a GLP-1/GIP receptor agonist used for weight loss in people with overweight and obesity that can cause gastrointestinal side effects like constipation.
+• Zepbound is a GLP-1/GIP receptor agonist for weight loss that can cause gastrointestinal side effects like constipation.

-• Up to 20.7% of Zepbound users report constipation during the early phase of treatment, but symptoms typically improve as the body adjusts to the medication.
+• In a SURMOUNT-4 clinical trial, up to 20.7% of Zepbound users reported constipation during the early phase of treatment, but symptoms typically improved as their bodies adjusted to the medication.

-• Lifestyle changes, like increasing water intake, regular physical activity, and eating more fiber-rich foods, can help manage Zepbound constipation.
+• Lifestyle changes, such as increasing water intake, regular physical activity, and eating more fiber-rich foods, can help manage and relieve Zepbound constipation.

-When starting or considering a weight management medication like Zepbound (tirzepatide), it’s natural to wonder about possible side effects—especially those that might disrupt your day-to-day life, like constipation.
-Zepbound constipation is a side effect some users report, but how common is it, and why does it happen?
+When starting or considering a weight loss medication like Zepbound (tirzepatide), it’s natural to wonder about possible side effects — especially those that might disrupt your day-to-day life, like constipation.
+So, does Zepbound cause constipation?
+It can.

-Let’s explore what the science says about how Zepbound contributes to constipation, how long it might last, and other common side effects you might experience while taking Zepbound.
+In this article, we'll explore what the science says about how Zepbound can contribute to constipation, how long it might last, and other common side effects you might experience while taking the drug.

+Does Zepbound cause constipation?